 Who is Mark Spain, and is he a real person?

-Mark Spain is a real estate broker and the founder of Mark Spain Real Estate.
-He spent 15 years in the real estate industry before joining Keller Williams in 2011.
+Mark Spain spent 15 years in the real estate industry before joining Keller Williams in 2011.
 In 2016, he left Keller Williams to form Mark Spain Real Estate, which has been ranked the No. 1 mega team in real estate by RealTrends.
+Spain now serves as Executive Chairman, with David Zanaty serving as CEO since September 2025.
 Learn more about Mark Spain Real Estate and how its Guaranteed Offer program works.

 What is a guaranteed cash offer, and how does it work?